See how much you'll save by switching over to :Different.Learn how

 4: How do you screen and select tenants?

 Having a strategy for finding high-quality tenants who will stay in the long-term is crucial to successful property management.
-You should be looking for a property manager who not only has a rigorous tenant screening process, but also a strong advertising strategy to maximise the prospective tenant pool.
+It would help if you were looking for a property manager who has a rigorous tenant screening process and a strong advertising strategy to maximise the prospective tenant pool.

 Don’t forget to look out for signs that the property manager will endeavour to keep the tenants happy even after your property is leased to them.